 Needless to say, it's been a journey over the last couple of years learning about edible flowers and food safety.
 I've baked my fair share of desserts and topped them with edible flowers, fake flowers and gum paste/buttercream/fondant flowers.
 But, I do have to say that nothing beats using real flowers on cakes.

 Over the years, I've met some incredible local flower farmers in the Ottawa Valley who have taught me so much about edible flowers.
 Always trust your local flower farmer when it comes to knowing which species of florals are food safe and edible.
-Check out https://www.ottawaflowermarket.ca/ for local farmers to connect with!
+And, know that edible flower season isn't all year round.

 Some handy tips to remember when using edible flowers